ishikawa-group/vasp_how_to/english/energy_molecule.md

 SYSTEM = CO molecule in a box
 ISMEAR = 0  !
 Gaussian smearing
 NSW    = 5  !
 5 ionic steps
-IBRION = 2  ! use the conjugate gradient algorithm
+IBRION = 2  !
+Does geometry optimization
 ```
+* The keywords above is just simple examples of the INCAR tags.
+These mean
+    + `SYSTEM`: A free keyword to identify the calculation.
+    + `ISMEAR`: This tag sets a smearing method for the electron occupation near the Fermi level.
+    + `NSW`: This tag controls the number of ionic steps i.e. geometry optimization steps.
+    + `IBRION`: Controls the motion of ions.
+IBRION = 2 means geometry optimization is done with conjugate gradient algorithm

 ## POSCAR
 * This file gives the element species and positions of atoms.